 Focusing on your breath is less attention-getting than yoga.
 A person can find a comfortable spot, relax, and focus on their breathing.
 The benefits of being outdoors can enhance the experience.

 Spending time in a natural environment while taking part in an activity that makes someone happy or brings them peace is essential to a person’s mental well-being.
 Another positive aspect of spending time in a natural environment is teaching a client to incorporate healthy habits that decrease the urge to use alcohol or drugs.

 Climate change occurs across the globe and may impact many people’s physical, mental and psychosocial well-being.
 Finding ways to alter harmful thoughts, feelings or behaviors can decrease the risk of substance abuse.

 Climate change can have an impact on every aspect of a person’s life.
 The increase in heat, hurricanes, floods, droughts, and wildfires can affect people’s mental well-being.
 The increase in mental health disorders and substance addiction is an unfortunate side effect of any weather disaster.
 Guiding a client towards healthy behaviors can reduce their risk of substance addiction and help decrease depression, anxiety, stress, or PTSD.
 Alta Centers recognizes the particular needs of their clients and shapes their treatment plans to deliver the care required.
-They specialize in detox and provide therapy to help guide a client to recovery.
+They specialize in dual diagnosis, detox and provide therapy to help guide a client to recovery.
 They provide the highest level of commitment and care to those who dare to get sober and remain sober.
 Alta Centers helps clients understand recovery does not have to mean the end of their lives; it can be life-enhancing and provide a new, healthy start to achieving their goals.
 Call Alta Centers for more information (888) 202-2583.